What Does It Mean to be a Student Leader at Mercer?

 Each April the Macon Office of Campus Life recognizes students and student organizations from across campus that have outstanding co-curricular involvement during their time at Mercer.
 Below are the awards given each year.
 We applaud all Mercer students that get involved and make a difference in their time at Mercer.

 Nominations are all online for individual and organization awards.
-For all student organzation awards, you must submit Bears at Their Best throughout the year!
-Greek orgs should not apply for student org. awards.
-Please see Greek Life website for award nomination process.
+For all student organzation awards, you must submit Bears at Their Best throughout the year! fraternity and sorority chapter should not apply for student org. awards.
+Please see FSP website for award nomination process.

-Student Organization Awards (Submit Bear's at Their Best throughout the year to recieve these awards)
+Student Organization Awards (Submitted through Bear's at Their Best throughout the year to recieve these awards)

 - Most Improved Student Organization